AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 Additionally, you can adjust the Time-to-Live (TTL) setting.
 This parameter defines the time period (in seconds) that a client device caches the response to a DNS request.
 A higher TTL means that even if a previously blocked domain is unblocked, it may still appear as blocked for a while.
 A TTL of 0 indicates that the device does not cache responses.

-In the Advanced section, you will find three options to further tailor your experience:
+In the Advanced section, there are three options that can be customized:

 - Block access to iCloud Private Relay.
 Devices that use iCloud Private Relay may ignore their DNS settings.
 Activating this option ensures AdGuard DNS can effectively protect your device.
 - Block Firefox canary domain.
 This setting prevents Firefox from automatically switching to its DoH resolver when AdGuard DNS is set as the system-wide DNS service.